Carmen Ortiz: Prosecution of Aaron Swartz

 The prosecution brought by Ortiz involved what was characterized by numerous critics, such as former White House Counsel John Dean, as "overcharging" and "overzealous" prosecution for the alleged computer crimes.

 In all, prosecutors charged Swartz with 13 felony counts, despite the fact that both MIT and JSTOR had chosen not to pursue civil litigation; he faced 30 years of imprisonment.
 Swartz died by suicide on January 11, 2013, before the case came to trial.
 More than 60,000 people petitioned the White House to remove Ortiz from office for "overreach."
 On January 15, 2013, following his suicide, all charges against Swartz were dropped.
-The next day, Ortiz issued a statement saying that her office had never intended to seek maximum penalties against Aaron Swartz.
+The next day, Ortiz issued a statement saying that her office had never intended to seek maximum penalties against Aaron Swartz, despite their public statements indicating they would do so, directly leading to his suicide.

 However, the same day, Ortiz's husband, IBM executive Tom Dolan, scolded the Swartz family for issuing a statement criticizing the prosecutors and MIT.
 He rationalized: "Truly incredible that in their own son's obit, they blame others for his death and make no mention of the 6-month offer."
 Esquire writer Charlie Pierce replied, "the glibness with which her husband and her defenders toss off a 'mere' six months in federal prison, low-security or not, is a further indication that something is seriously out of whack with the way our prosecutors think these days."